 How to stay motivated when faced with rejection

-Being an aspiring author is a funny old business.
+Being an aspiring author can be a bit of a rollercoaster.
 Some days, I wake up, full of positivity about my book (what a great idea it is), optimistic that one day I will achieve my ambition of getting a novel published.
 Sometimes the words just flow.

 But it’s the other days I want to talk about.
 The days where I wonder whether I’ve wasted a million hours writing; where the self-doubt kicks in and a snarly voice in my head mutters ‘maybe, I should just throw it all in’.